aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/fieldmergingargsbase/documentfieldname/_index.md

 ### Remarks

-If you have a mapping from a document field name to a different data source field name, then this is the original field name as specified in the document.If you specified a field name prefix, for example "Image:MyFieldName" in the document, then DocumentFieldName returns field name without the prefix, that is "MyFieldName".
+If you have a mapping from a document field name to a different data source field name, then this is the original field name as specified in the document.

+If you specified a field name prefix, for example "Image:MyFieldName" in the document, then **DocumentFieldName** returns field name without the prefix, that is "MyFieldName".

 ### Examples